Year-End Tax Moves That Could Save You Money

 YEAR-END BONUSES If your business uses the accrual method of accounting, you can declare the bonuses by the end of the year for an immediate write-off as long as you pay employees their bonuses within two and a half months after the close of the year (different payment rules apply to bonuses for owners).

 If you sell dancewear, you may be focused on plans for ordering in the coming year, but don’t ignore tax actions now.
 If you have leotards or dance shoes that have been sitting on your shelves for a while, consider taking an inventory write-down.
-To do this, you must clearly identify these items and offer them for sale at the write-down price for at least 30 days before the end of the year.
+To do this, you must have clearly identified these items and offered them for sale at the write-down price for at least 30 days before the end of the year.

 Alternatively, consider donating items to charity.
 A deduction for this giving usually is limited to your cost.
 However inconsequential your write-off may be, the items benefit others while allowing you to restock with new merchandise.

-If you have inventory losses due to a casualty, such as Hurricane Dorian or the California wildfires, or due to theft, and insurance doesn’t fully compensate you, you can account for the loss by taking a casualty or theft loss.
+If you have inventory losses due to a casualty, such as a hurricane or wildfires, or due to theft, and insurance doesn’t fully compensate you, you can account for the loss by taking a casualty or theft loss.
 Or, you can adjust your cost of goods sold; insurance proceeds and other reimbursements under this option are taxable.